Strong interactions in air showers: Summary

-It should also be emphasised that this is the point where the ultraviolet sector of \DEWSB~can be probed and where it can be told apart from an effective description in terms of composite fields in four dimensional or extra-dimensional set-ups.
+It should also be emphasised that this would be the point where the {\sl ultraviolet} sector of \DEWSB~can be probed and where it can be told apart from an effective description in terms of composite fields in four dimensional or extra-dimensional set-ups.

 In our investigation, we have distinguished different systems.
 We have started by studying the contribution of extensions to the case where the cosmic-ray projectile as well as the target in the atmosphere are ordinary hadrons.
 There the contribution from the extension is suppressed alone by the fact that, unlike quantum chromodynamics, it cannot connect directly to the constituents of the hadrons.
-Therefore, the onset of a HERA-like rapid growth of the cross section in the extension is probably hidden by the large contribution from quantum chromodynamics.
-Nevertheless, at energies around the ankle of the cosmic-ray spectrum a low-scale extension like technicolour can still form a dense system of gauge bosons (here technigluons) which, as they mediate much harder interactions than the ordinary gluons, can contribute a comparable amount of produced transverse momentum.
-For a given projectile species and incident energy this would lead to a shallower shower maximum.
-As the same average amount of transverse momentum is coming from relatively rare events the event-by-event fluctuations should become bigger.
-Moreover, the range of incident energies, where technicolour may impact the hadron-hadron cross section is in the vicinity of the ankle structure of the cosmic ray spectrum.
+Nevertheless, at energies around the ankle of the cosmic-ray spectrum a low-scale extension like technicolour can still form a dense system of gauge bosons (here technigluons).
+Below GZK-cutoff energies the contribution to the hadron-hadron cross section from technicolour will typically be a per mill of the contribution from quantum chromodynamics.
+Then again, technicolour interactions take place at a factor 1000 higher momentum scales, which could lead to rare but vehement events.
+If one, however, studies QCD cross sections at these high energies, they are of the same order as the technicolour ones.
+Therefore, no smoking gun is likely to show up by looking at total cross sections in hadron-hadron interactions.
+Such a non-qualitative change of the cross section requires a lot of statistics to disentangle, which is not (yet) available at these energies.
+This is especially true in view of the fact that with present data such changes in the cross section can still be traded against changes in the assumed composition.
+The uncertainties in composition are the largest source of uncertainties in the analysis of air showers to date \cite{Kampert:2014eja}.
+The progression of a shower induced by a technicolour interaction should be different, though, as the dense system is formed by technigluons and not by gluons.
+The latter feed into hadrons via ordinary quarks.
+The technigluons cannot decay that directly into standard-model matter and can even produce (meta)stable non-standard matter.
+The details hereof are more sensitive to the details of the new strongly interacting sector than the aspects studied here, and a corresponding investigation must be left for later work.